The Castle Dungeon

 - The Castle Dungeon is not suitable for children under the age of 10 years old.
 Anyone under the age of 18 must be accompanied by a parent or guardian aged 18 years or older.

 - Due to the scary and jumpy nature of this attraction, the Castle Dungeon is not suitable for pregnant ladies, people with heart conditions or those of a nervous disposition.

-- Due to narrow spaces, stairs and loud effects, babes in arms cannot be carried through the attraction.
+- Babes in arms cannot be carried through the Castle Dungeon.

-- Please be warned that there are strobe lights in the Dungeon with the addition of extra lighting effects in the Witches Room.
+- There is strobe lighting in the Castle Dungeon with the addition of extra lighting and special effects in the final room.

-- Please note, some areas of the Castle Dungeon include minor motion movements and smoke effects which may not be suitable for guests with back or lung conditions - if you would like any further information regarding this then please speak to a member of staff before purchase.
+- Some areas of the Castle Dungeon include minor motion movements and smoke effects which may not be suitable for guests with back or lung conditions - if you would like any further information regarding this please speak to a member of staff prior to entering the Castle Dungeon.

-- Registered assistance dogs are not recommend to enter the Dungeon due to low lighting, steps throughout, lighting effects and loud noises.
+- Registered assistance dogs are not permitted to enter the Castle Dungeon due to low lighting, steps throughout, light effects and loud noises.

-- The Gaol, the original Dungeon, is separate to the Castle Dungeon show attraction.
-This can be accessed via another entrance nearby free of charge, please refer to the map for more information.
+- The Gaol, the original dungeon, is a separate area and can be accessed nearby free of charge, please refer to the map for more information.